 Our shares are in the form of uncertificated securities (droits-valeurs, within the meaning of Article 973c of the Code of Obligations).
 In accordance with Article 973c of the Code of Obligations, we will maintain a non-public register of uncertificated securities (registre des droits-valeurs).
-We may at any time convert uncertificated securities into share certificates (including global certificates), one kind of certificate into another, or share certificates (including global certificates) into uncertificated securities.
+We may at any time convert our shares from one form into another form (including uncertificated securities into registered uncertificated securities (droits-valeurs inscrits, within the meaning of Article 973d of the Code of Obligations), share certificates (or global certificates), one kind of certificate into another, or share certificates, global certificates or registered uncertificated securities.
 Following entry in the share register, a shareholder may at any time request from us a written confirmation in respect of his or her shares.
 Shareholders are not entitled, however, to request the conversion and/or printing and delivery of share certificates.
 We may print and deliver certificates for shares at any time.